vblanco20-1/vulkan-guide/docs/chapter-3/obj_loading.md

 ## Loading 3d models

-Rendering triangles and parametric meshes is nice, but a engine loads 3d models made in dedicated programs.
+Rendering triangles and parametric meshes is nice, but an engine loads 3d models made in dedicated programs.
 For that, we are going to implement basic OBJ format loading.

 The OBJ format is a very simple format, which is understood by almost all software that deals with 3d models.
 We will be using the library tiny_obj_loader to load a Blender monkey mesh (on the assets folder) and render it.